 A gestor (bookkeeper, administration office or accountant) can arrange your entire paperwork both privately and professionally.
 It´s not recommendable to try this yourself to save some costs.
 With just one mistake or missing information, you´re probably worse off.

-Insurances, tax returns, registrations, advice, business administration, transferring and importing cars, registering with healthcare insurance , applying for your NIE (tax number) & residencia (residence permit) are all important tasks of the gestor during an emigration.
+Insurances, tax returns, registrations, advice, business administration, transferring and importing cars, registering with healthcare insurance, applying for your NIE (tax number) & residencia (residence permit) are all important tasks of the gestor during an emigration.

 3. Buying a house?
 Lawyer needed!

 Since I myself have been working at a Spanish law firm in Torrox since 2013, I am not entirely objective, but still… In Spain, the work of the notary when buying a house is usually arranged by a lawyer.
-He checks everything that is relevant to the purchase, including outstanding debts and the legality of the property plus the land.
-In Spain this is much more complicated because of the difference between Cadastre and Land Registry and above all the different situation in the countryside with the DAFO certificate (Andalusia).
+He checks everything that is relevant to the house purchase, including outstanding debts and the legality of the property plus the land.
+In Spain this is much more complicated because of the difference between Cadastre and Land Registry and above all the different situations in the countryside with the DAFO certificate (Andalusia).

 In addition, the lawyer arranges the registrations and after-sales after the signing of the title deed and – not unimportantly – the lawyer can officially represent his client through an authorization during the entire purchase process (including NIE application).